cerebis/sim3C/README.md

 ### prerequisites
-This workflow requires a system running linux on an x86-64 machine due to dependent binaries.

-Nextflow itself requires Java 7 or higher and should be installed and run using the same variant.
+This workflow requires a system running linux on an x86-64 machine due to dependent binaries, while Nextflow itself requires Java 7 or higher and should be installed and run using the same variant.

 The workflow depends on the following software, which must be installed prior to using it: